Montréal’s best French restaurants

 Chez Alexandre

 This downtown French bistro has been serving Montrealers and visitors since 1977.
-Its distinctive red Peel Street façade and bistro chairs attract customers who flock to taste its authentic cuisine, with items such as nails in garlic butter, Toulouse-style cassoulet and profiteroles adorning its menu.
+Its distinctively red façade and bistro chairs on Peel Street attract customers who flock to taste its authentic cuisine, with items such as snails in garlic butter, Toulouse-style cassoulet and profiteroles adorning its menu.

 1454 Peel Street